 In the summertime, open doors and windows cool us down, but as it gets colder we’re more conscious of letting heat escape.
 We start to think about turning on the central heating and we may even stoke up our stoves and fires.
 It’s a cosy image, but the change in season takes a toll on indoor air quality, or IAQ.

 In the developed world, we spend 90% of our time indoors.
-Research shows that key pollutants are up to five times more concentrated inside than outside.
+Research shows that key pollutants are up to five times more concentrated inside than outside1.

 The health risks of poor quality indoor air

 Thanks to the latest research, we know more than ever before about the damage that indoor pollutants do to our health.
-The WHO estimates that poor indoor air is responsible for nearly 3% of the global burden of disease, while the State of Global Air survey calculates that half the world’s population, or 3.6 billion people, are exposed to household air pollution.
+The WHO estimates that poor indoor air is responsible for nearly 3% of the global burden of disease2, while the State of Global Air survey calculates that half the world’s population, or 3.6 billion people, are exposed to household air pollution3.

 Closing doors and windows can lead to a more humid environment too, especially as we dry clothes on radiators or tumble dryers, rather than outdoors.
 Higher humidity causes mold, moisture and condensation, which all impact our health negatively.